andreafioraldi/IDAngr/README.md

 # IDAngr
-use angr in the ida debugger taking as state the current debugger state
+Use angr in the ida debugger taking as state the current debugger state

+> Very naive version, it works but i must improve it
+> If you want to contribute pr are accepted

-## VERY NAIVE VERSION
+## Usage

-### usage

 1. Load the idangr.py script from the ida menu to create an angr project
-2. During the debug get an instance of StateManager or StateShot
+2. During the debug create an instance of StateManager or StateShot
 3. Do things with angr
 4. Return to 2 or exit

-### api
+## Api

 #### StateShot